faridrafati/upgradableContract/README.md

-# ONFTCode - Upgradeable Smart Contracts with Hardhat
+# Upgradable Contract - Upgradeable Smart Contracts with Hardhat

 ## Overview
-This project demonstrates the deployment and interaction of upgradeable smart contracts using Hardhat and `ethers.js`.
+This project, hosted at [GitHub - upgradableContract](https://github.com/faridrafati/upgradableContract/tree/main), demonstrates the deployment and interaction of upgradeable smart contracts using Hardhat and `ethers.js`.
 It includes JavaScript scripts for deploying and interacting with both the original and upgraded versions of a contract.
 The project leverages OpenZeppelin's upgradeable libraries to ensure the contracts can be improved over time while retaining their state and addresses.

 ## Project Structure
 ```
 upgradableContract/
 ├── contracts/
-│   ├── MyContract.sol
+│   ├── OriginalContract.sol
-│   └── MyContractV2.sol
+│   └── UpgradedContract.sol
 ├── scripts/
-│   ├── deployProxy.js
+│   ├── deployOriginal.js
-│   ├── upgradeProxy.js
+│   ├── deployUpgraded.js
-│   └── scripts.js
+│   └── interactWithContracts.js
 ├── test/
-│   └── test.js
+│   └── contractTests.js
 ├── dpTABI.json
 ├── upTABI.json
 ├── hardhat.config.js